jyztintan/tp/docs/UserGuide.md

 <box type="warning" header="Warning:">

-- Input should be in valid format for names (alphanumeric) and non-empty.
+- Name input should be alphanumeric and non-empty.
 </box>

 **Example:**